AdityasCode/HypeTrade/README.md

 You'll find a Help section on the website, for tutorials and an FAQ.

+The ViewStock page (and its Chat feature) and the Forum page (view-only) are open to non-authorized users.
+For everything else, you can create an account and log in!

 For any issues or queries, please feel free to reach out to us at: hypetrademail@gmail.com!